danushri-p/Ecommerce/README.md

 Signup:

   1. Users provide their name, email, and password.

   2. Password is hashed before storing it in the database.

   3. If the user is already registered, they are asked to log in instead.

 Login:

   1. Users log in with their email and password.

   2. If the credentials are correct, a token is generated and sent as a cookie.

 ##Milestone 8:

   1. Displays a list of products using the Card component.

   2. Dummy data used for product titles.

   3. Each product is rendered with its title.

 Components

   1. Card: Displays individual product titles.

   2. HomePage: Maps over dummy data and renders each Card.

+##Milestone 9:

+  1. Form Creation: Collects fields like product name, price, and description.

+  2. Data Submission: Captures input and sends it via an HTTP POST request to a backend server.